-The ATO specifies that prior year ALDT analyses can be taken into account in assessing the ALDT for a relevant income year to the extent that the analysis relates to the same debt capital on issue.
-In this instance, there is a need to demonstrate and document that there is no material change in the business.
+The ATO specifies prior year ALDT analyses can be taken into account in assessing the ALDT for a relevant income year to the extent that the analysis relates to the same debt capital on issue and there have been no material changes to the business operations or performance.
+In this instance, however, there remains a need to produce annual documentation which demonstrates there is no material change in the business and reviews the financial ratios relied upon using data relevant to the current period.

-To the extent there is material change or new debt capital has been issued, an updated analysis and documentation would be required.
+To the extent there is material change or new debt capital has been issued, a more comprehensive updated analysis and documentation would be required.